 “At the same time, they can save our remoulade and fries,” he adds with a smile.

 The provinces’ conditions differ from those of Copenhagen

 Klavs Styrbæk who runs an innovation-kitchen and restaurant in the northern part of Odense is positive about the governmental funding.
 He also notes that restaurants in the capital work under other conditions than restaurants in the rest of the country.

 “What is really nice about the seven initiatives from the government, is the acknowledgement that gastronomy can do much more than make people full.
 And the gastronomic task force and the culinary development funding is probably the closest we can come to an improvement in the provinces.
 But the slightly contemptuous approach to the provinces hurts – as if all you find here are fries and remoulade – knowing that there are plenty of restaurants in Copenhagen that would never survive in the provinces, because of the lack of daily tourists.
 Like in the rest of the country , lots of restaurants in Copenhagen compete more on price than quality, and there is rarely far between the restaurants in our capital, where you look through the windows thinking “poor you”,” he says.

 Dr Ole G. Mouritsen is the head of centre in Taste for Life and head of the Gastrophysics focus area.
 He is a professor in Gastrophysics and Food Innovation at the Department of Food Science, University of Copenhagen.

 He is an expert in bio- and gastrophysics with a special focus on mediation of the natural sciences to the general population through knowledge about food and taste.

-Klavs Styrbæk is part of the focus area Gastrophysics.
-He is the head chef and manager of STYRBÆKS, that houses both a restaurant, cooking classes, meeting facilities, and product innovation.
+Klavs Styrbæk is the head chef and manager of STYRBÆKS, running a restaurant, cooking classes, meeting facilities and food innovation.